General Obesity Facts

 BMI 18.5 to < 25 Normal

 BMI 25 to <30 Overweight

 Obesity is associated with heart disease, cancer, disability during older age and decreased life expectancy as well as serious chronic conditions such as Type 2 diabetes, hypertension and Hyperlipidaemia (high levels of fat in the blood that can lead to narrowing and blockages of blood vessels).

 A high or very high waist circumference is associated with increased health risks.
-A raised waist circumference is defined as >102cm in men and >88 cm in women.
+A high waist circumference is defined as being more than 102cm (40”) in men which can translate to XXXL in some clothes shops in the UK, and more than 88 cm (34”) in women.
 In the UK 32% men and 44% women have a raised waist circumference.

 2014 Adult Obesity Statistics

 - In 2013, about one in four of the adult UK population was obese, 26.0% of men and 23.8% of women.
 This is a marked increase from the 1993 figures of 13.2% for men and 16.4% for women